Core Energy Desks · Trading Desk

 6. Margin Calls in Volatile Gas Markets

-7. VaR - What It Misses in Gas
+7. VaR: What It Misses in GasBUILD

 8. Stress Testing Extreme Winters

-9. Kill Switches & Trade Freezes
+9. Kill Switches and Trade Freezes

-10. Who Pulls the Plug - And When
+10. Who Pulls the Plug, and When

 11. Risk Escalation Playbooks